-AU’s Dual Enrollment program not only provides its participating students with access to college-level courses and prepares them for the rigor of postsecondary education, but also offers wrap-around supports to help them adapt to the college environment.
+AU’s Dual Enrollment program not only provides its participating students with access to six credits of college-level coursework but also offers wrap-around supports to help them adapt to the college environment.
 These supports include an early warning system to monitor students’ behavior (e.g., absences, tardiness) and academic progress.
 Additional mentoring and counseling are also made available at students’ respective schools and at AU.

-8-10 DCPS high school students will be selected for the program each academic year.
+8-15 DCPS high school students will be selected for the program each academic year.
 Student selection is based on individual university application processes, recognizing that this is a dual-credit program.
 All grades/credits will be reflected on students’ DCPS and American University (if attending) transcripts.
-The AU Admissions Office and the Dual Enrollment Committee reviews applications.
+The AU Admissions Office and the Dual Enrollment Committee review applications.

 - A complete American University Dual Enrollment Application